eugenetor/CI-OIDC-Sample/README.md

 Use this application to configure Single Sign On into a Big Commerce Storefront, using OIDC.
 The custom application is built with Node.js using ExpressJS and PassportJS modules.
 In this tutorial, you will be able to accomplish:
 1. Authenticating the client using IBM Cloud Identity
 2. Viewing the authenticated user's profile
-3. Dynamically retrieve BigCommerce store owner credential based on callout attribute, and provide dynamic SSO into any BC storefront
+3. Dynamically retrieve any BigCommerce customer id based on an advanced rule attribute in Security Verify
+4. Provide dynamic SSO for any user into any BC storefront
-4. Logging out of the client
+5. Logging out of the client

 Sample Images: